leolion3/University_Stuff/readme.md

 <br/>
 <hr>
 <h5>DISCLAIMER</h5>
 <p>The Google Play name and Logo are Copyrighted Google LLC.
+I do not claim, nor have any affiliation with Google.
+Powershell and the Powershell Logo are copyrighted Microsoft Corporation.
+I do not claim, nor have any affiliation with them.<br/>
-I do not claim, nor have any affiliation with Google.</p>
+Python, the name and the Logo are copyrighted trademarks of the Python Software Foundation.
+I do not claim, nor have any affiliation with them.</p>